opspec-pkgs/_.pkg.bootstrap/README.md

 Should be applied to both new & existing pkgs to "bootstrap" them w/ the latest standards & tools.

-scaffolding includes:
+includes:
-- enable travisci for repo
+- enabling travisci (for pkg repo)
 - generation of `README.md` (from op.yml)
 - generation of `.opspec` directory
 - generation of `.gitignore` file